Geometric leaf of symplectic groupoid: Solving the Rank Condition

 Next, we present a sequence of vertex swaps that cyclically permutes the Casimirs.

-Similarly to above, the Casimirs of Cases~\ref{case1} and ~\ref{case3} are interchanged, so repeating the sequence of mutations in reverse will produce the original quiver with the Casimirs of Cases~\ref{case1},~\ref{case2} and ~\ref{case3} permuted cyclically in that order.
+{If we now relabel two pairs of variables, we obtain the starting quiver (1) with Casimirs of Cases~\ref{case1},~\ref{case2} and ~\ref{case3} permuted cyclically in that order.
+Repeating now the sequence of mutations in reverse, we obtain the original $\mathcal A_6$-quiver with two pairs of relabeled vertices and with all three Casimirs cyclically permuted.}

 Straightforward checking using the Maple software confirms the following \begin{lemma} The mutation sequences constructed above satisfy the following conditions. \begin{itemize} \item The first sequence of mutations permutes the Casimirs of Case~\ref{case2} and Case~\ref{case3}, leaving the Casimir of Case~\ref{case1} unchanged.
 It also permutes expressions for minors giving the second conditions of Cases~\ref{case2} and ~\ref{case3}.
-Therefore, we conclude that the first sequence of mutations permutes Case~\ref{case2} and Case~\ref{case3} leaving Case~\ref{case1} unchanged. \item The second mutation sequence cyclically permutes Case~\ref{case1}, Case~\ref{case2}, and Case~\ref{case3}. \end{itemize}
+Therefore, we conclude that the first sequence of mutations permutes Case~\ref{case2} and Case~\ref{case3}, leaving Case~\ref{case1} unchanged. \item The second mutation sequence cyclically permutes Case~\ref{case1}, Case~\ref{case2}, and Case~\ref{case3}. \end{itemize}

 \end{lemma}